a-inacio/edt-go/docs/getting-started.md

 This library has a very strict usage of `panic`, so the developer can use it with peace of mind, not worrying about schizophrenic behavior resulting from misusage.

-Nevertheless, in some application designs, it is desirable to fully halt execution if some critical conditions are not met.
+Nevertheless, in some application designs, it is desirable to fully halt execution if certain fatal conditions occur.
-One good example, where just crashing is preferable, so a developer can detect a mistake (preferably at early startup times) comes from dealing with unsatisfied dependencies.
-Or even to break everything to ask the final user to perform a certain mandatory configuration step (e.g. initialize a config file with credentials that can then be used as a dependency by the application).
+Some examples, where crashing is often preferable:
+- Dealing with unsatisfied dependencies.
+- Missing mandatory configuration step (e.g. initialize a config file with credentials that can then be used as a dependency by the application).

+> ⚡️ The developer can detect early mistakes or the application prevented to cause damage due to missing or wrong configurations.
+If using such a strategy, it is often best if fatal conditions are checked at early startup times.
+Evidently, each application design will have its own perks, you might want to allow it to run long enough to set up logging or leave a dead man letter behind.

 To avoid the typical `Go` code that tests for an error and then `panics`, this library conventions that any method that is prefixed with `Must` will terminate program execution in case of an error.